What is the UNT Bird Campus Committee? bee campus USA logo

 Where is good bird habitat on campus?

 Preserving habitat for birds and other wildlife in urban spaces is essential for protecting biodiversity.
 As part of their mission, the BCC aims to improve and increase bird habitat on the UNT campus and in the surrounding community.
 Features that make habitat suitable for birds include native trees and shrubs that provide habitat and food, a water source such as a pond, fountain, or stream, and seclusion from areas of high foot and/or car traffic.
-The UNT campus has approximately 180,000 square ft of bird habitat, with notable locations including the Pecan Creek Pollinative Prairie, the Parking Lot Preserve, the UNT Community Garden[BROKEN LINK], and the Apogee Stadium Duck and Retention ponds.
+The UNT campus has approximately 180,000 square ft of bird habitat, with notable locations including the Pecan Creek Pollinative Prairie, the Parking Lot Preserve, the UNT Community Garden, and the Apogee Stadium Duck and Retention ponds.

 Areas determined as suitable habitat for birds on the UNT campus.
 Map by Clarissa Molina and Savannah Thomas.